Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Huh.
 ‘Closed?’
 Is that English?”

 “This was an inn once.
-But someone abandoned it.”
+But someone abandoned it.
+And they left a lotta useful stuff behind.”

 She tapped her lips thoughtfully and narrowed her eyes at the hanging sign.
 The rope was frayed and worn, but it was still in pretty good shape.